nanoporetech/pipeline-pychopper/README.md

 Utility pipeline for running pychopper, a tool to identify full length cDNA reads
 =================================================================================

-This simple Snakemake pipeline is running [pychopper](https://github.com/nanoporetech/pychopper) (a tool to identify full length cDNA reads) on a directory containing fastq files.
-Check out the pychopper repository for more information on these parameters.
+This simple Snakemake pipeline is running pychopper (a tool to identify full length cDNA reads) on a directory containing fastq files.
+Check out the pychopper repository for more information on these parameters, [here](https://github.com/nanoporetech/pychopper).

 Getting Started
 ===============